 Get your free credit score and learn how you can improve it now to get the things you want later.

-First of all, Personal Capital app is an award winning finance tool available only in the US.
+First of all, Personal Capital App is an award-winning personal finance app tool available only in the US.

 Most of you might already that I’m from Canada, so I don’t have access to the personal capital app.

 That means I use Mint to track my net worth.
 I’m planning to switch to YNAB shortly to try out their promotional offer for a month and see if it is really better than Mint as the website says.

 However, I knew I needed to include it on the list.
 Every other finance blogger that I read always recommends Personal Capital as the best net worth tracker around, so it must be good!